tsgoff/meshtxt/README.md

 ## What can it do?

-- Connect to a Meshtastic device over Bluetooth or Serial
+- Connect to a Meshtastic device over Bluetooth, Serial and HTTP
 - Send and receive text messages on existing channels
 - Send and receive direct messages with known nodes
 - Send and receive node info on demand with a specific node